 Along with the sadness of losing a friend comes a lot of guilt.
 Even if the horse is very elderly, has internal damage, a foal is born with serious defects, has a chronic and incurable condition causing continuous pain 1 or has had a devastating accident and there was no alternative decision to make, you'll still wonder if you're doing the right thing.
 But this is the price you pay for loving these animals, and you must ensure you don't prolong their pain or discomfort because you can't bear to part with them.

 Sometimes, the decision has to be made instantaneously—like in the case of a leg fracture.
 Although a broken leg isn't necessarily a death sentence for a horse anymore, this type of injury can be fatal, and to spare the animal pain and suffering, there is nothing else that can be done.

 The most common way to euthanize a horse is a lethal injection.
 You'll need to move the horse, if possible without causing it undue pain, to a place where it will be easy to remove the body.
 The veterinarian will inject a sedative, followed by a large dose of barbiturates.
 Most horses just collapse slowly and go to sleep.
 Occasionally, they will lurch backward and fall, which is quite distressing for the handlers.
 Your vet will guide you as to how you should safely handle your horse during the procedure.

-In very rare, extreme emergencies—such as when a horse gets horribly injured out on a remote trail where it's impossible to get a vet in, it's possible to use the exsanguination (bleeding out) method.
-Large of amounts of blood will be lost, and it is risky for the handler because the horse may struggle violently if not already unconscious.
-This is very traumatic for both horse and handler and should only be considered if absolutely no other option exists.
+In very rare, extreme emergencies—such as when a horse gets injured out on a remote trail where it's impossible to get a veterinarian in an acceptable timeframe, it's possible to use the exsanguination (bleeding out) method.
+Large amounts of blood will be lost.
+This is not acceptable as the sole method of euthanasia unless the horse is already unconscious.
+Otherwise, it would be too traumatic for both horse and handler.
 Talk to your veterinarian to learn more about exsanguination.

 After the Euthanasia